rajputd/cowsay/README.md

 # Cowsay

-an implementation the famous CLI app cowsay in Python.
+an implementation of the famous CLI app cowsay in Python.

 ## Prequisites
 - Python3